fzyzcjy/flutter_convenient_test/packages/convenient_test/example/README.md

-# efficient_test_example
+# convenient_test_example

-Demonstrates how to use the efficient_test plugin.
+Demonstrates how to use the convenient_test plugin.

 ## Getting Started